Pechherz/Vermintide-Mods/VT1-Mods/PubBrawl/README.md

 </p>

 ## Description:
-Looking for a fight with another character from the Red Moon Inn?
-Then this might be something for you.
-Enables bar fights with other player characters.
-In addition this mod spawns bombs and potions of infinit quantity.
+This mod enables bar fights with other player characters in the Red Moon Inn.
+This is a port of [Pub Brawl](https://www.nexusmods.com/vermintide/mods/27?tab=files) with some minor additions like bombs and potions of infinit quantity.

 ## Installation:
 - copy *PubBrawl.lua* to \SteamLibrary\steamapps\common\Warhammer End Times Vermintide\binaries\mods\patch\

+## Credits:
+**I did not create the original mod.** Credits to IamLupo.

 <br/>